 - Check the radiator and replace if required

-You can buy complete kits for this (HERE) which usually work out a bit cheaper than buying individual components.
+You can buy complete kits for this (HERE on eBay) which usually work out a bit cheaper than buying individual components.

 Mazda Bongo Overheating Alarm – Preventative maintenance

 A low-cost upgrade installed on the Mazda Bongo gives the user an early warning sign of an impending problem that would cause the engine overheating.
 This upgrade is referred to as the Mazda Bongo coolant alarm, also termed a low-level coolant alarm.

 This in-line sensor alarm gives the user notification on the cooling level.
 In case of a problem, an audible and visual alarm will go off, which will signal a user of an impending problem that would likely result in overheating.

 In this sense, the Bongo coolant alarm upgrade comes in handy to give the user peace of mind that their cooling system is being monitored.
 This upgrade is imperative because it further prolongs the life and value of the Mazda Bongo.

 The head gasket is an integral part of the engine located between the cylinder head and the engine block.
 The head gasket’s central role is to seal the cylinders to ensure the achievement of maximum compression.

 One of the Mazda Bongo common problems is head gasket failure (normally caused by the overheating mentioned above), depending on how severely it has failed it isn’t always immediately obvious either!